-We anticipate that we will need to make significant investments in our Acuitas Rapid Test in development, Acuitas MDRO tests, informatics services and QuickFISH products and services in order to make our business profitable.
+We anticipate that we will need to make significant investments in our AMR Gene Panel test for cUTI in development, Acuitas MDRO tests, and Acuitas Lighthouse informatics services in order to make our business profitable.
 We have identified potential synergies for future rapid diagnostic test developments based on our existing product and service offerings, but need to expend significant investments to develop such products and services.
 There can be no assurance that we can obtain sufficient resources or capital from operations or future financings to support these development activities.

 To meet our capital needs, we are considering multiple alternatives, including, but not limited to, additional equity financings, debt financings and other funding transactions, licensing and/or partnering arrangements and business combination transactions.
-In September 2016, we filed a shelf registration statement on Form S-3 to offer for sale and sell, from time to time, up to \$50 million of shares of our common stock.
-As a smaller reporting company, we are limited to sales under such shelf registration statement, or similar offerings, of no more than one-third of our public float over a rolling twelve-month period.
-In September 2016, we commenced an "at-the-market," or ATM, offering under the shelf registration statement to raise up to \$11.5 million.
-As of the date of this prospectus, we have raised approximately \$8.4 million in gross proceeds under the ATM offering.
+In September 2016, we commenced an "at-the-market," or ATM, offering under an existing shelf registration statement to raise up to \$11.5 million.
+As of the date of this prospectus, we have raised approximately \$8.8 million in gross proceeds under the ATM offering.
 We believe that additional equity financings are the most likely source of capital.
 There can be no assurance that we will be able to complete any such financing transaction on acceptable terms or otherwise.

-In the event we are unable to successfully raise sufficient capital in this offering, we will not have sufficient cash flows and liquidity to finance our business operations as currently contemplated.
+In the event we are unable to successfully raise sufficient capital, we will not have sufficient cash flows and liquidity to finance our business operations as currently contemplated.
 Accordingly, in such circumstances we would be compelled to immediately reduce general and administrative expenses and delay research and development projects, including the purchase of scientific equipment and supplies, until we are able to obtain sufficient financing.
 If such sufficient financing is not received timely, we would then need to pursue a plan to license or sell assets, seek to be acquired by another entity, cease operations and/or seek bankruptcy protection.

 In July 2015, in connection with our acquisition of our subsidiary, AdvanDx, MGHIF made investments in the Company, including the \$1 million MGHIF Note, secured by a security interest in substantially all of our assets, including our intellectual property assets.
-We amended and restated the MGHIF Note in June 2017 in connection with the bridge financing.
-The amended and restated MGHIF Note requires interest-only payments at a rate of 10% per annum, with the principal due and payable on July 14, 2018.
-We also provided secured creditor rights to jVen Capital in connection with the bridge financing described in the Prospectus Summary.
 Such secured creditor rights could negatively impact our ability to raise money in the future.
-If we default on payments under any of the secured promissory notes, MGHIF and jVen Capital have the rights of a secured creditor.
+If we default on payments under the MGHIF Note, MGHIF has the rights of a secured creditor.
 If those rights are exercised, it could have a material adverse effect on our financial condition.